Post updated on June 7, 2026.

 When isobutyl nitrite was banned, many manufacturers switched to isopropyl.
 Over time, ophthalmologists began reporting a new phenomenon: “poppers maculopathy.”

 Users who inhaled isopropyl-based poppers developed central vision loss, blind spots, or blurred sight caused by retinal damage.
-Studies from 2017 onward directly link isopropyl nitrite to these visual impairments, sometimes reversible but often persistent.
+Studies from 2017 onward directly link isopropyl nitrite to these visual impairments, sometimes reversible but often persistent.8, 9

 Your eyesight is not something to gamble with.
 That is reason enough for us to stay clear.
-Don’t use Poppers which are based on Isopropyl.
+We strongly advise against using isopropyl-based poppers.

 3. Instability and Impurities